williamahartman/Jamepad/README.md

 sdl2-config is assumed to be in /usr/local/cross-tools/ if it is not found there you will need to edit JamepadNativesBuild.java with the correct path.

 #### MacOS build dependencies
-The OS X binaries currently must be built on OS X. It is probably possible to build the Windows and Linux binaries here too, but I haven't tried that out.
+The OS X binaries currently must be built on OS X. You can build the Windows ones too with cross compiler.
+It is probably possible to build the Linux binaries here too, but I haven't tried that out.

 The dependencies are pretty much the same (ant, g++).
 These packages can be installed from homebrew.